jazz-community/ewm-scm-utils/com.ibm.js.team.scm.supporttools/scripts/Readme.txt

 	 -url 	The Public URI of the application.
 	 -user 	 The user ID of a user.
 	 -password 	 The password of the user.
-	 -workspaceConnection 	 The repository workspace to export
+	 -workspaceConnection 	 The repository workspace to export/import.
 	 -outputFolder 	 The folder where the resulting data is written.

 	Example: -command analyzeScmWorkspace -url https://clm.example.com:9443/ccm/ -user ADMIN -password ****** -workspaceConnection "Debs JKE Banking Integration Stream Workspace" -outputFolder "C:\Temp\ScmExport"